glados1235/Tombs-LethalCorp-Item-Offset-Setter/README.md

 I made This very simple tool to make setting item offsets for your created items easy as moving it into position and clicking a button!

-to use this simply import the unity package into your [Project Template](https://github.com/EvaisaDev/LethalCompanyUnityTemplate) and open the OffsetScene that is included. **NOTE. depending on your setup this will most likely crash Unity as its a lil baby just reboot this are fine**
+to use this simply import the unity package into your [Project Template](https://github.com/EvaisaDev/LethalCompanyUnityTemplate) and open the OffsetScene that is included. **NOTE. depending on your setup this will most likely crash Unity as its a lil baby. just reboot it is fine**

 then drag the prefab of your item into the main Hierarchy and **NOT** in the **ScavengerModelArmsOnly** item, this makes sure your prefab is world-scaled and the correct size.